shahumessi/gitpractice/README.md

 # gitpractice
 this is for the git practice
-this is edited in master
+this is the commit from the shahu branch